FlaminMad/researchProject/README.md

 can be installed in the following way:

-1. Download and install Anaconda with python 2.7 from [here](https://www.continuum.io/downloads) ⋅⋅⋅following the instructions givien by the vendo
+1. Download and install Anaconda with python 2.7 from [here](https://www.continuum.io/downloads) ⋅⋅⋅following the instructions givien by the vendor
 2. Open the installed anaconda terminal and run:
 ```
 conda install pip, numpy, pyyaml, matplotlib, pyserial